How To Password Protect An Excel FileNovember 6, 2020 2022-05-26 9:37

 Don’t lose the Password:

-Please note, this guide applies to Excel 2016 and might vary across versions of Excel.
+Please note that our guide applies to Excel 2016 and might vary across versions of Excel.